Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

 Step 1.
 Test The Water

-First, you’ll need to test the pool water and determine the amount of free chlorine available.
+First, you must test the pool water and determine the free chlorine available.
 This will help you choose the amount of chlorine to add to the pool.

 Step 2.
 Mix The Chlorine

-Next, you need to take a bucket and fill it with three-quarters of the water from the pool.
-Then, add the required amount of chlorine granules to the bucket slowly.
-Once you’ve added the chlorine, you’ll need to stir the powder to ensure it dissolves completely.
+Next, fill a bucket with three-quarters of the pool water.
+Then, slowly add the required amount of chlorine granules to the bucket.
+Once you’ve added the chlorine, stir the powder to ensure it dissolves completely.

 Why is this important?
-Because adding undissolved chlorine to the pool can result in cloudiness and harm the pool surface.
-That’s why it’s essential to ensure that the chlorine is diluted before adding it to the pool.
+Adding undissolved chlorine to the pool can result in cloudiness and harm to the pool surface.
+That’s why it is essential to ensure the chlorine is diluted before adding it to the pool.

 Step 3.
 Add The Chlorine To The Pool

-Now comes the actual part, where you add chlorine to the pool.
-Here, you must slowly add chlorine to the pool around the perimeter.
+Now comes the actual part: adding chlorine to the pool.
+You must slowly add chlorine to the pool around the perimeter.
 Never add the chlorine solution directly to the skimmer.

 Steps To Adding Chlorine Tablets To A Pool

-Chlorine is also available in tablet form, and these require a feeder mechanism for regulating the dissolution rate of the tablets.
+Chlorine is also available in tablet form, requiring a feeder mechanism to regulate the dissolution rate.
 However, it’s essential to use the correct type of tablet with a feeder; otherwise, it can lead to severe accidents.
 How many tablets you need will depend on the type and size of your pool.

 If you’re using trichlor tablets, never add them directly to the skimmer since they are highly acidic.
-Also, we don’t recommend using chlorine floaters to add chlorine to a pool, which can harm the swimmers' skin.
-Also, follow the direction and measurements not to add too much chlorine.
+We also don’t recommend using chlorine floaters to add chlorine to a pool, as they can harm the swimmers’ skin.
+Also, follow the directions and measurements to avoid adding too much chlorine.

 Steps To Add Chlorine Liquid